dotxlem/s3b/README.md

 Notes:
 Column names are `key`, `hash`, `path`, and `modified`.
 All are TEXT except modified which is UINT64.
 For help, see the [GlueSQL WHERE clause docs](https://gluesql.org/docs/0.16.0/sql-syntax/statements/querying/where).

+### drop
+`s3b drop --bucket <BUCKET> --path <PATH>`

+Delete objects at the specified path.
+Path may be a full object key or a prefix.

+Arguments:
+`bucket`   [REQUIRED]: the name of an existing S3 bucket
+`path`     [REQUIRED]: the path to delete
+`endpoint` [OPTIONAL]: the endpoint of the S3-compatible service

+Examples:
+- Delete a specific object:
+  `s3b drop --bucket my-bucket --path mypath/test.txt`
+- Delete all objects under prefix mypath/:
+  `s3b drop --bucket my-bucket --path mypath/`